 How serious a threat does the coronavirus pose in Africa?

-The respiratory illness caused by this new type of coronavirus has sickened more than 766,000 people, of whom more than 36,800 have died.
+The respiratory illness caused by this new type of coronavirus has sickened more than 1.3 million people, of whom more than 76,000 have died.
 First detected in December 2019, the virus has swiftly spread around the world through travel and person-to-person transmission.
-Nearly 4,600 cases have been reported in 45 African countries: Algeria, Angola, Benin, Burkina Faso, Cabo Verde, Cameroon, Central African Republic, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Djibouti, Egypt, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Kenya, Liberia, Libya, Madagascar, Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Senegal, Seychelles, Somalia, South Africa, Sudan, Tanzania, Togo, Tunisia, Uganda, Zambia, and Zimbabwe.*
+More than 10,000 cases have been reported in 52 African countries: Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cabo Verde, Cameroon, Central African Republic, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Djibouti, Egypt, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Tunisia, Uganda, Zambia, and Zimbabwe.*

 Gauging how serious a threat the virus poses in Africa is difficult because much about it is still uncertain (including its infectiousness, fatality rate, and transmission patterns).
 Currently, this coronavirus’s fatality rate appears to be approximately 2 percent.
 By comparison, recent outbreaks of the Ebola virus have seen fatality rates of over 50 percent.
 Scientists also try to estimate a disease’s “reproduction number,” or R₀, to assess the number of people who are likely to be infected by a single contagious person.
 Estimates of the R₀ for the new coronavirus vary from 1.4-3.5.
 This compares to recent Ebola R₀’s of 1.5-2.
 Meanwhile, measles historically had R₀ rates of 12-18.
 Notably, outbreaks of both Ebola and measles are still ongoing in the Democratic Republic of the Congo and have claimed, respectively, over 2,200 and over 6,000 lives.